Mikalai-Kabzar/RestSharpTemplate/README.md

 # RestSharpTemplate
-Template framework for AQA Maestro training with RestSharp
+Template framework for AQA training with RestSharp